javawolfpack/Astro-Target/README.md

 * **csv_data.py** - Will give you a numbered list of DSOs that are visible over the next year from the data the *generate_annual_view_data.py* script created.
 Select the one you wish to get the view data for and it'll generate a CSV file with the nights of the next year, how much time the given target is visible in your horizon, how much time it's above 30 degress, how much time the moon is up that night, and what the maximum fraction the moon is at that night.
 It's then easy to port this into a spreadsheet app to sort/graph.

-### Step 1
+### Step 1 - Get environment setup

-Make sure you run the *generate_annual_view_data.py* first, but before that you need to make sure your [Python](https://www.python.org/) environment it setup correctly.
+The first step is to make sure your [Python](https://www.python.org/) environment it setup correctly.
 You need to install Python 3.8 or newer, it may work with earlier versions of Python3 but it has been tested with Python 3.8 & 3.9.

 * Create a virtual environment:
 ```bash